Tufin/oasdiff/README.md

 ```
 Usage of oasdiff:
   -base string
-    	path of original OpenAPI spec in YAML or JSON format
+    	path or URL (or a glob in Composed mode) of original OpenAPI spec in YAML or JSON format
   -breaking-only
-    	display breaking changes only
+    	display breaking changes only (old method)
+  -check-breaking
+    	check for breaking changes (new method)
+  -composed
+    	work in 'composed' mode, compare paths in all specs matching base and revision globs
   -deprecation-days int
     	minimal number of days required between deprecating a resource and removing it without being considered 'breaking'
+  -err-ignore string
+    	the configuration file for ignoring errors with -check-breaking
   -exclude-description
     	ignore changes to descriptions
   -exclude-examples
     	ignore changes to examples
   -fail-on-diff
-    	fail with exit code 1 if a difference is found
+    	exit with return code 1 when any ERR-level breaking changes are found, used together with -check-breaking
+  -fail-on-warns
+    	exit with return code 1 when any WARN-level breaking changes are found, used together with -check-breaking and -fail-on-diff
   -filter string
     	if provided, diff will include only paths that match this regular expression
   -filter-extension string
     	if provided, diff will exclude paths and operations with an OpenAPI Extension matching this regular expression
   -format string
     	output format: yaml, text or html (default "yaml")
+  -lang string
+    	language for localized breaking changes checks errors (default "en")
   -max-circular-dep int
     	maximum allowed number of circular dependencies between objects in OpenAPI specs (default 5)
   -prefix string